← Back to Distinction 10

 9. Quaest. praeced.

-The preceding question.
+The preceding Question.

 10. Codd.
-RT et ed.
+R T et ed.
 1 processio.

 11. Cap.
 7-9.
-Mss. et omnes edd. falso citant XIV. de Trin. — Paulo ante ex plurimis mss. et ed.
+Mss. et omnes edd. falso citant XIV: de Trin. — Paulo ante ex plurimis mss. et ed.
 1 substituimus ostendit loco dicit.
 Mox post Unde cod.
 Y haec pro hoc.

 12. Cfr. supra d.
 1. a.
 2. q.
 1.